rockthethird/Bible-Study/Diagram Practice.md

 #### Option 2

-Two desires a christian should exhibit to live a holy life
+Two desires a christian should exhibit to live a holy life [making most of your time]

 1. They desire to understand God's will

 1. They desire to be controlled by the spirit

+#### Option 3 (Matt's example)

+Two choices Christians must make to ensure wise living that redeems thetime

+1. Living out the will of the Lord instead of engaging in folly

+1. Being influenced by the Spirit instead of engaging in folly

 ## Philippians 2:14-18